Bethania

 Bethania shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Employment opportunities locally appear limited as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 3.0%, while labour force grew by 1.5%, resulting in a 1.4 percentage point decrease in unemployment.
-In comparison, Greater Brisbane recorded employment growth of 3.8% and unemployment fell by 0.5 percentage points.
-State-level data from QLD as of 25-Nov shows employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely matching the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is expected to expand by 6.6% over five years and 13.7% over ten years, growth rates vary significantly between industry sectors.
-Applying these projections to Bethania's employment mix indicates local employment should increase by 6.2% over five years and 13.2% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+The area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 2.9%, and labour force grew by 1.5%, resulting in a 1.4 percentage point decrease in unemployment.
+In comparison, Greater Brisbane recorded employment growth of 3.8% and labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, estimate national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bethania's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years.

 Frequently Asked Questions - Employment